Odilon Redon: Modern exhibitions

 The Fondation Beyeler in Basel, Switzerland showed a retrospective from February to May 2014.

 The Kröller-Müller Museum in Otterlo, The Netherlands, had an exhibition with an emphasis on the role that literature and music played in Redon's life and work, under the title La littérature et la musique.
 The exhibition ran from 2 June to 9 September 2018.

+The Getty Center is hosting "Odilon Redon: Otherworldly Visions" from July 14 through October 18, 2026, featuring the French Symbolist's transition from dark charcoal drawings to vibrant pastels.
+The exhibition includes major works like "The Battle of the Bones" and "Baronne de Domecy," with free, timed-entry tickets required for entry.